-- Patients with very-early iCCA (single tumor ≤ 2cm) in a cirrhotic liver may benefit from upfront LT, whereas those with advanced iCCA deemed unresectable in a noncirrhotic liver may become LT candidates if the disease remains stable after neoadjuvant therapy.
-(Moderate level of evidence, conditional recommendation). - 2.
-When LT is planned for a cirrhotic patient with a nodule demonstrating atypical radiological features of HCC on cross-sectional imaging and iCCA is suspected, the diagnosis can be confirmed with a tumor biopsy (Moderate level of evidence, strong recommendation).
-Given the new discoveries in molecular pathways (see molecular profiling section) it is suggested to perform genomic profiling through whole genome sequencing for future basic and translational studies (Low level of evidence, conditional recommendation). - 3.
-The treatment of choice of iCCA is liver resection (LR) (High level of evidence, strong recommendation) and LT is reserved for unresectable cases and should only be performed under strict clinical protocols or trials (Moderate level of evidence, strong recommendation)
+1. Patients with very early iCCA (single tumor ≤2 cm) in a cirrhotic liver may benefit from upfront LT, whereas those with advanced iCCA deemed unresectable in a noncirrhotic liver may become LT candidates if the disease remains stable after neoadjuvant therapy (moderate level of evidence, conditional recommendation).

+- 2. When LT is planned for a cirrhotic patient with a nodule demonstrating atypical radiological features of HCC on cross-sectional imaging and iCCA is suspected, the diagnosis can be confirmed with a tumor biopsy (moderate level of evidence, strong recommendation).
+Given the new discoveries in molecular pathways (see Molecular Profiling section), it is suggested to perform genomic profiling through whole genome sequencing for future basic and translational studies (low level of evidence, conditional recommendation). - 3.
+The treatment of choice of iCCA is LR (high level of evidence, strong recommendation), and LT is reserved for unresectable cases and should only be performed under strict clinical protocols or trials (moderate level of evidence, strong recommendation).

-Molecular Profiling of Cholangiocarcinoma
+Molecular Profiling of CCA

 Until recently, there have been very few clinical advances in the systemic management of patients with CCA and gemcitabine-based chemotherapy remains the standard of care for advanced disease over the past decade.
 This paradigm is expected to change in the near future with the advent of molecular profiling.
-Molecular profiling for somatic mutations is now the standard of care for hematologic malignancies and increasingly being utilized for the management of solid tumors, like nonsmall cell lung cancer, melanoma and breast cancer.
+Molecular profiling for somatic mutations is now the standard of care for hematologic malignancies and increasingly being utilized for the management of solid tumors, like nonsmall cell lung cancer, melanoma, and breast cancer.
 The goal of molecular profiling is to identify novel biomarkers and targets, which can be explored for their therapeutic value using novel inhibitors.
 Furthermore, molecular profiling also facilitates disease stratification into subgroups with prognostic implications.
-Whole-exome sequencing studies have vastly improved our understanding of biliary cancers and their molecular heterogeneity.
-33-35 Nextgeneration sequencing (NGS) technologies, which can sequence a panel of 'actionable' mutations rapidly at a reasonable cost have revolutionized the field and can potentially change the treatment paradigm of several cancers including CCA.
-Unfortunately, NGS is feasible in only a minority of patients (particularly iCCA) who undergo needle biopsies or surgical resection.
-Liquid biopsies for circulating tumor DNA (ctDNA) and on-treatment biopsies to assess dynamic alterations in somatic mutations are also likely to be transformative in this field.
-Mutation profiling has highlighted the genomic differences between intrahepatic, extrahepatic CCA and gallbladder cancer.
-36,38 Intrahepatic CCA has a relatively large number of actionable mutations, perhaps more so than any other gastrointestinal cancer.
+Whole-exome sequencing studies have vastly improved our understanding of biliary cancers and their molecular heterogeneity.33-35 Next-generation sequencing (NGS) technologies, which can sequence a panel of "actionable" mutations rapidly at a reasonable cost, have revolutionized the field and can potentially change the treatment paradigm of several cancers including CCA.
+Unfortunately, NGS is feasible only in the minority of patients (particularly iCCA) who undergo needle biopsies or surgical resection.
+Liquid biopsies for circulating tumor DNA and on-treatment biopsies to assess dynamic alterations in somatic mutations are also likely to be transformative in this field.
+Mutation profiling has highlighted the genomic differences between intrahepatic, extrahepatic CCA, and gallbladder cancer.
+Intrahepatic CCA has a relatively large number of actionable mutations, perhaps more so than any other gastrointestinal cancer.
 The mutational spectrum of iCCA also differs according to geographic location and ethnicity.
-There is a higher incidence of chromatin modulating gene mutations in Western patients as compared with Asian patients with liver-fluke associated cholangiocarcinoma.
-34,35 KRAS and p53 mutations may be associated with an aggressive disease prognosis while FGFR mutations may signify a relatively indolent disease course of iCCA.
-FGFR, IDH and BRAF mutations have promising agents in clinical trials at this time.42-44 An estimated 10-15% of CCA have DNA repair mutations and 1% have microsatellite instability (MSI).
-These patients are potential candidates for clinical trials with immune therapies with checkpoint inhibitors.
+There is a higher incidence of chromatin modulating gene mutations in Western patients as compared with Asian patients with liver-fluke-associated cholangiocarcinoma.
+KRAS and p53 mutations may be associated with an aggressive disease prognosis, whereas FGFR mutations may signify a relatively indolent disease course of iCCA.40,41 FGFR, IDH, and BRAF mutations have promising agents in clinical trials at this time.42-44 An estimated 10%-15% of CCA have DNA repair mutations and 1% have microsatellite instability.45,46 These patients are potential candidates for clinical trials with immune therapies with checkpoint inhibitors.
 The incorporation of targeted therapy and NGS in the liver transplant setting is at its infancy at this time.
 However, the promise of targeted therapies in this setting can be fulfilled with well-designed, prospective, multicenter clinical trials.
 Recommendation is made to perform tumor biopsy for CCA sequencing in cases of LT for CCA.